Frequently Asked Questions ... with Answers

 So you can see that my own score is a pretty minor one.

 Are there really that many different beers in the world ?

 Yes and the number is growing every day.
 The ratebeer database contains about 550'000 entries (including retired ones).
 If the real number of beers available at a given time is, of course, impossible to spot, I think it could actually be something close to 400'000.

-No, I know 2 persons who have sampled more beers from Switzerland than I have.
+No, Thomas 'the Tank' Schneider has sampled more than 5'500 beers from Switzerland.
 But I'm working on it :-)